Every business is a software business

 We call this change of vision, this metamorphosis of the companies and all its implications, Digital Transformation.

-Software is the ultimate source of capacity, competitiveness, innovation, quality and agility of companies.
+Software is the ultimate source of capacity, competitiveness, innovation, quality, and agility of companies.
 And it is the continually updated repository of our knowledge.

 If your organization provides services, the software probably coordinates the entire workflow, supports customer service, builds loyalty, manages the treasury, or aggregates indicators for management decisions.
 If your business is industrial, the software probably controls the acquisition, production, stock management, marketing, sale, or distribution.
 When more than 95% of your organization’s operations can be supported by software, it is undeniable that your business is a software business.

 Your organization is a software business, even if your activities are not yet managed by software.
 It is enough that they can be.
-Because your competitors, particularly the most innovative and disruptive, are taking steps to digitalize all the activities that cab be digitized.
-Or they are born digital, with all their activities already executed or supported by software.
+Because your competitors, particularly the most innovative and disruptive, are taking steps to digitalize all the activities that can be digitized.
+Or they are born digital, with all their activities already executed or supported by the software.
 In any case, the possible inattention of your organization pays dearly.

 Activities carried out and supported by software include activities that, until now, were reserved for knowledge workers.
 Like software programming, which is automated at Quidgest.

-As it is ultimately the software that determines the quality, speed and scale of your activity, it is the competitiveness of your company that is in question.
+As it is ultimately the software that determines the quality, speed, and scale of your activity, it is the competitiveness of your company that is in question.

 Over the years, the relationship between software and the management of organizations has not been peaceful.
 “I see software everywhere except productivity statistics,” said Nobel laureate Robert Solow in 1987 in what became known as the Productivity Paradox.

 For years, information technologies have taken advantage of the business, more than they have served the business.
 With the technological diffusion, with the emergence of technologically better prepared decision makers and with constant innovation to remove technologists from their pedestal, this situation has been reversed.
 However, the cases where the software and the infrastructure supporting it (hardware, networks and communications) take up too much of the organizations’ budgets, giving little to the business in return, are still common today.
 That is, it does not provide competitive advantages, productivity increases or better experiences for the organization’s customers.
-There is a very significant potential for change, while reversing these cases and divesting these suppliers.
+There is a very significant potential for change while reversing these cases and divesting these suppliers.

 The trend of software serving the business has also been enhanced by the contribution of more conscious and committed software producers who have developed and followed approaches such as Agile, DevOps or Model Driven Development.

 But digital transformation goes further than just serving the business.
 Digital transformation is putting the software at the center of the business, in the center of the organization’s activity.
 Software and business are no longer distinguishable from each other.
 The vision of one is the vision of the other.
-It is impossible to separate what is software and what is business.
+It is impossible to separate what is software and what is the business.
 Any management measure applies through software.
 Any learning is done collectively by integration into the software.
 There are no areas of the business that are not covered by the software, nor software features that are not required by the business.
-The pace of software and business change is identical, and very high.
+The pace of software and business change is identical and very high.

 Applying the concept to our reality, what is the future of companies, in which we work or with whom we work, as software companies?
 What is the future of organizations such as CGD, CEMAH, EDP, Sonae, ADENE, CP, SIBS, INA, CCDR, Galp, Competition Authority, Universidade Nova de Lisboa, Águas de Portugal, Secil, Autoeuropa, Brisa, Civil Protection or Quidgest as software companies?
 Are they, or are they going to, succeed in defining their strategy as software companies?
 What about their culture?
 Are they thinking of themselves, not as banks, training providers, service providers, shopping centers, transport companies, firefighters, construction materials producers, but as software companies?